cpoczatek/kharon/readme.md

 _Q:_ Why not just use DropBox/Syncthing?
 _A:_ Bi-directional sync is *not* the goal.
-Syncing changes back to the original machine can useless to impossible.
+Syncing changes back to the original machine can be useless to impossible.

 _Q:_ You should have done XYZ!
 _A_: Probably.